BetzDrive/bldc-controller/README.md

 These scripts start and read off an on-board buffer of the commutation at each control cycle.
 There are included plotting scripts.
 This interfaces directly with the Recorder class in the firmware.

 # System Design
 The BLDC is built on ChibiOS.
 The operating system allows for quick development and thread management which have been useful for this fast-paced project.
-To suppliment missing features, the STM32 library has been included.
+To supplement missing features, the STM32 library has been included.

 ## Common
 In both firmware and bootloader, the primary system is the communication code.
 This is designed to allow users to read/write variables as well as reprogram the board remotely.
 When a board receives a packet, a small green LED will blink to indicate it has identified the message.